Lamartio/Gyro/README.md

 fun emitterExample(house: House) {
     val emitter = Emitter(house)
-    val segment: Segment<House> = emitter.toSegment()
+    val mutable: Mutable<House> = emitter.toMutable()
     val state: House = emitter.get()

     emitter.set(House())
 }
 ```

 The above examples all create the same functionality.
 The `Subject`, `LiveData` and `Emitter` distribute state changes and have operators like `map`, `filter` and `distinctUntilChanged`.
-All of them have an extension function to create a `Segment`, which is responsible for changing the state.
+All of them have an extension function to create a `Mutable`, which is responsible for changing the state.

 Do notice that since `Emitter` is written in Kotlin it has has null-safety.
-Therefore it is the only one that produces a `Segment` instead of a `OptionalSegment`.
+Therefore it is the only one that produces a `Mutable` instead of a `OptionalMutable`.

 With a way of observing state changes and applying state changes, the UI can become fully interactive: